Versioning Godot projects with Diversion - a step-by-step guide

 var velocity = Vector2(randf_range(50.0, 150.0), 0.0)

 If you run the game again, you’ll notice that the enemies now move more slowly, making it slightly easier to dodge them and last longer.
-The modified file is also visible if we do a new dv status:
+The modified file is also visible if we come back to the Diversion desktop app and look at the files in the left sidebar:

-It’s important to remember that merging a branch doesn’t automatically destroy it (because you might want to keep working on it afterwards, depending on the situation).
+But it’s important to remember that merging a branch doesn’t automatically destroy it (because you might want to keep working on it afterwards, depending on the situation).
 So to really clean up our work session here, we should also remove our test branch.

 Conclusion